The article 5 Japanese-American Women Your History Book Ignored by journalist Nina Wallace piqued my interest.

-At this point, misleading propaganda, along with horrific accounts of violence toward Japanese-Americans on the outside had confused and paralyzed those in the camps when it came to decide whether to pledge their loyalty or not.
+At this point, misleading propaganda, along with horrific accounts of violence toward Japanese-Americans on the outside had confused and paralyzed those in the camps when it came to deciding whether to pledge their loyalty or not.
 Pledging loyalty and being relocated somewhere in the U.S. sounded terrifying to them, renouncing citizenship as a disloyal and being returned to Japan didn’t feel safe or even what they wanted.
 Making this decision, which they believed was mandated, became traumatizing and split families.
-The fear, the not wanting to leave because of what they felt they would face, the not wanting to stay because of unbearable conditions, the indecision about returning to Japan, was sheer torture.
+The fear, the not wanting to leave because of what they felt they would face, the not wanting to stay because of unbearable conditions, the indecision about returning to Japan, were sheer torture.

 “A job which authorities had hoped would take ten days took two months in Tule Lake, where registration pressure did not cease until April 7, 1943.
 By then, arrests had climbed to the 140 mark.